ITV Presentation Tips

 Visual Presentation Guidelines

-There are several factors that are important when presenting your visual aids via a TV system.
+Several factors that are important when presenting your visual aids via a TV system.
 Visuals designed for TV will work for classroom presentations.

 - A mix of upper and lower case lettering is easier to read than all upper case lettering and can be made larger within the same given space.